brahianpdev/brahianpdev/README.md

 ### WHAT I CURRENTLY DO
 - Learn more about:
-- HTML, CSS, Javascript, TypeScript, React, APIS, Algorithms
+- JS, TS, React JS, ReactNative, Node JS, Algorithms
-- I teach basic programming (Javascript for beginners)
+- I teach basic programming for my friends! 😁
-- Preparing suprise repositories 😁

-### WHAT IM LOOKING FOR
-- A company willing to provide training
-- I intend to improve a lot
-- Let's talk 🤙

 ### S O C I A L N E T W O R K
 - Place where I talk about my other passions: